indimail/indimail-virtualdomains/README.md

 4. Creates user 'admin' in indimail internal database for adminclient(8).
 This is used by indisrvr(8) for access to various IndiMail(7) programs.
 The password of this user is 'benhur20'
 5. You can also set MYSQL\_PASS, PRIV\_PASS, ADMIN\_PASS environent variables to set your own passwords before running create\_services.
 6. If you change the MySQL password for indimail after running create\_services, edit /etc/indimail/control/host.mysql.
 On FreeBSD this file will be /usr/local/etc/indimail/host.mysql

+NOTE: The Darwin Mac OSX system is broken for sending emails because you can't remove /usr/sbin/sendmail.
+[System Integrity Protection (SIP)](https://en.wikipedia.org/wiki/System_Integrity_Protection) ensures that you cannot modify anything in /bin, /sbin, /usr, /System, etc. You could disable it by using csrutil in recover mode but that is not adviseable.
+See [this](https://www.howtogeek.com/230424/how-to-disable-system-integrity-protection-on-a-mac-and-why-you-shouldnt/). indimail-mta requires services in /service to configure all startup items.
+On Mac OS X, it uses `/etc/synthetic.conf' to create a virtual symlink of /service to /usr/local/etc/indimail/service.
+This file is created/modified by 'svctool --add-boot' command.
+For program that need to send mails, you will need to call /usr/local/bin/sendmail (indimal-mta's sendmail replacement).
+The OS and all utilites like cron, mailx, etc will continue to use /usr/sbin/sendmail.
+There is nothing you can do about it, other than fooling around with SIP.

 ## Start Services